shubhamdwivedii/system-design-notes/Simpl Topics/Virtual Memory & Demand Paging.md

 - Each user program could take less physical memory, more programs could be run the same time, with a corresponding increase in CPU utilization and throughput.

-### Modern microprocessors intended for general-purpose use, a memory management unit, or MMU, is built into the hardware.
+### Modern microprocessors intended for general-purpose use, a Memory Management Unit, or MMU, is built into the hardware.

 The **MMU's** job is to translate virtual addresses into physical addresses.